A Public Address

 Battersea Town Hall was once a site for radical politics, including infamous speeches and debates on religion, suffrage, social housing and art.

-In March 2026, Quarantine took over the former Town Hall – now Battersea Arts Centre to ask: who gets heard in a place like this today?
+In February and March 2026, Quarantine took over the former Town Hall – now Battersea Arts Centre to ask: who gets heard in a place like this today?

 Part of Wandsworth’s London Borough of Culture year, A Public Address brought together people across Lavender Hill, the borough and beyond, to create a programme of events from intimate encounters to grand-scale durational performance.